YCChenVictor/blog-frontend/_posts/software/concept/functional programming/grokking simplicity/2023-04-08-isolating-timelines.md

 <img src='{{site.baseurl}}/assets/img/add_item_to_cart_timeline_diagram_consolidate_timelines.png' class='w-1/4' alt=''>

-* JavaScript's event lop only has one thread => One AJAX triggered by another will run in queue => Consolidate timelines that end by creating one new timeline
+* JavaScript's event loop only has one thread => One AJAX triggered by another will run in queue => Consolidate timelines that end by creating one new timeline

 ### Read timeline diagrams to find bugs